qhenckel/qhenckel/README.md

 ### Hi there 👋

-I am a mostly self taught swftware developer.
+I am a mostly self-taught software developer.
 My education is in law enforcement but I am switching carreers to software development for a better work-life balance.

 [Books of Yesterday](https://booksofyesterday.com/) is my most recent professional work.